abernier/abernier/articles/drafts/shorty.md

 The simplest form I found: a CSV file

-As a bonus, Github nicely displays it as a readable table:
+As a bonus, Github nicely displays it as a readable table: see by yourself the [`urls.csv`](https://github.com/abernier/shorty/blob/main/urls.csv) file